The Best Maryland Auto Insurance Company

-Maryland’s auto insurance rates are right in line with the national average — $1,716 per year, compared to $1,669 nationwide.
+Maryland’s auto insurance rates are on the higher side — on average $1,116 per year, compared to the nationwide average of $1,009.
 That said, how much you’ll pay can vary a lot depending on your car, your coverage, and your address.
 Use our tool to find your best rates:

 Enter your ZIP code to find your best rates:

 Maryland’s high traffic density, frequent auto thefts and many uninsured drivers make it surprising that the state’s typical auto insurance premium is only $7 above the national average.
 But of course, that varies depending on many factors.
 If you live in a city, have a history of accidents or drive a commonly stolen vehicle, you could see your costs rise dramatically.

 But the good news is, it is possible to score a below-average rate as well.
 You just have to do your homework to find out which company offers you the best deal on the highest level of coverage.
 We’ve done some of the legwork for you, but you’ll have to compare quotes to find out which will offer you the most coverage at the best price.

 All states require their drivers to carry some liability insurance, but the exact amount varies.
 In Maryland, you must have at least: